itanghiu/OnlineHanziRecognizer_TF2_5/README.md

 ![CNN architecture](doc/cnn_architecture.png "CNN architecture")

-Training took 2 days on a Dell XPS (16 Go, Nvidia GeForce GTX 1050 with 4 Gb) and accuracy on validation set is 93.33 and xx.xx % on test set.
+Training took 2 days on a Dell XPS (16 Go, Nvidia GeForce GTX 1050 with 4 Gb) and accuracy on validation set is 93.33 and 93.1 % on test set.

 ### Batch loss